SnoringCatGames/scaffolder/README.md

 [See this separate doc](/docs/getting_set_up.md) for getting your project set up to work with Scaffolder.

-> **NOTE:** _You'll need to move this libarary to your `addons/` folder.
-If you are installing this with the in-editor AssetLib utility, you will need to move the files afterward!_

 ## Features

 ### Lots of useful utility functions